-This is precisely what happened to the Speedo-clad man.
-He took the trip for a relaxing time by himself on the beach of Assateague Island, situated at the coast of Maryland.
+This is precisely what happened to this Speedo-clad man.
+He took the trip to the beach of Assateague Island, situated at the coast of Maryland, which is known for its wild horses.
 Despite continuous warning from the beachgoers, the man reached out to pet the brown wild horse’s stomach.
-Upon contact, the horse immediately went on a defense mode, and kicked him in his privates sending a clear message of: “Don’t touch me!”.
+Upon contact, the horse immediately went into defense mode and kicked him, sending a clear message of: “Don’t touch me!”
 And Oh!
 The message hurts.
-We still don’t know if the beachgoers came to help him as the video stops right after he flies to the ground.

 Well, at least the man’s got a good story to tell on his next beach party.
-And he surely would think twice before pulling off such a daring act again.
+And he surely would think twice before pulling off such a stupid act again.
 Despite National Parks and Wildlife Service ‘s constant warning, ‘enjoy their beauty from a distance,’ this sort of incident is common to the beach.
-They state: